oakmac/standard-clojure-style-js/README.md

 - [ ] parens - Call with Symbol with Metadata
 - [ ] parens - Eval
 - [ ] brackets - Vector with Different Types
+- [ ] need to add additional cases for namespace maps (what is allowed?)

 ## Notes